-- Realizing this is an elective procedure, my physician reserves the right to cancel my cycle at anytime if he feels my health or the health of the GS are at risk. - The time of ovulation may be miscalculated thus making it impossible to obtain the already ovulated egg(s). - Even with ideal timing, some follicles do not contain eggs. - The male partner may be unable to obtain a sperm specimen upon request necessitating the use of the previously preserved frozen semen.
-If no sperm is frozen, there may be no sperm available for fertilization. - The eggs may not be normal or they may not fertilize. - Even if fertilization occurs, cell growth and division may not occur. - Even if cell growth and division occurs, the embryo may not develop normally. - If the embryo transfer is delayed, it will not be possible to maintain the life of the embryo. - Loss or damage to the eggs/sperm/embryos may occur during the actual transfer process. - Even if the embryos develop and are placed back into the uterine cavity of the GS, actual implantation of the embryos on the walls of the uterus may not occur. - While the most extremes of precautions are taken, a laboratory accident may result in the loss or damage of the sperm, eggs or embryo. - The medical staff SRMS will not be held accountable for acts of God, which do not allow for any of the outlined procedure(s) to take place.
+- Realizing this is an elective procedure, my physician reserves the right to cancel my cycle at anytime if he feels my health is at risk. - The time of ovulation may be miscalculated thus making it impossible to obtain the already ovulated egg(s). - If the embryo transfer is delayed, it will not be possible to maintain the life of the embryo. - Loss or damage to the eggs/sperm/embryos may occur during the actual transfer process. - Even if the embryos develop and are placed back into the uterine cavity, actual implantation of the embryos on the walls of the uterus may not occur. - While the most extremes of precautions are taken, a laboratory accident may result in the loss or damage of the sperm, eggs or embryo. - The medical staff SRMS will not be held accountable for acts of God, which do not allow for any of the outlined procedure(s) to take place.